apache/arrow/docs/source/format/Intro.rst

    Physical layout diagram for primitive data types.

 .. note::
-   Boolean data type is represented with a primitive layout where the values are encoded in bits instead of bytes.
+   The boolean data type is represented with a primitive layout where the values are encoded in bits instead of bytes.
 That means the physical layout includes a values bitmap buffer and possibly a validity bitmap buffer.